Surname: Other

 The meanings of some names are unknown or unclear.
-The most common European name in this category may be the Irish name Ryan, which means 'little king' in Irish.
-Also, Celtic origin of the name Arthur, meaning 'bear'.
+The most common European name in this category may be the Irish name Ryan.
+A similar situation exists with the original meaning of Arthur.
 Other surnames may have arisen from more than one source: the name De Luca, for instance, likely arose either in or near Lucania or in the family of someone named Lucas or Lucius; in some instances, however, the name may have arisen from Lucca, with the spelling and pronunciation changing over time and with emigration.
 The same name may appear in different cultures by coincidence or romanization; the surname Lee is used in English culture, but is also a romanization of the Chinese surname Li.
 In the Russian Empire, illegitimate children were sometimes given artificial surnames rather than the surnames of their adoptive parents.

 Order of names

 In many cultures (particularly in European and European-influenced cultures in the Americas, Oceania, etc., as well as West Asia/North Africa, South Asia, and most Sub-Saharan African cultures), the surname or family name ("last name") is placed after the personal, forename (in Europe) or given name ("first name").
 In other cultures the surname is placed first, followed by the given name or names.
 The latter is often called the Eastern naming order because Europeans are most familiar with the examples from the East Asian cultural sphere, specifically, Greater China, Korea (both North and South), Japan, and Vietnam.
 This is also the case in Cambodia and among the Hmong of Laos and Thailand.
 The Telugu people of south India also place surname before personal name, and historically the Tamil people did the same.
 There are some parts of Europe, in particular Hungary, where the surname is placed before the personal name.
-In Dalarna and nearby parts of Sweden the old naming system is name of the family farm, personal name, patronymic; the name of the family farm takes the function of a family name.